Please help the show by leaving a review: http://getpodcast.reviews/id/1118795347

 - Wear clothes with the tag on it and return it.

 - Buy a snorkel from Costco to go to Hanama bay while visiting Hawaii to return it.
-Another Hui member caucions that on many electronics there is a 90 day return policy.
+Another Hui member cautions that on many electronics there is a 90-day return policy.
 Lady who returned a dead Christmas tree on Jan 4th.

 - Use an app like GasBuddy to find the cheapest gasoline station, better yet, double stack your Costco credit card (4% cash back on gasoline) and buy Costco gas.